ActualizeInMaterial/guixx/README.md

 # guixx

 guixx is my /etc/config.scm in GuixSD and docs on how to install this OS.
+Currently this is abandoned (eg. not using this or this OS) so things are likely outdated.

 ## Authors